Trump Is Preparing To Roll Out A Package Of Tariffs On China

 The US has accused China of distorting global markets by allowing its companies — including state-owned giants — to steal intellectual property from American firms, a charge Beijing denies.

 The tariffs could hit China's growing tech industry, US Trade Representative Robert Lighthizer said, according to wire reports.
-An official with the trade representative's office told reporters US government investigators found, in the course of an investigation ordered by Trump last year, China is using laws that curb foreign ownership of companies to force American firms to share intellectual property with Chinese business partners.
+An official with the trade representative's office told reporters US government investigators found, in the course of an investigation ordered by Trump last year, that China is using laws that curb foreign ownership of companies to force American firms to share intellectual property with Chinese business partners.

 News about the coming tariffs was criticized by dozens of business associations in the US, which said they could negatively impact supply chains and drive up the prices of consumer goods for American customers.
 Lighthizer has said the tariffs would minimize harm to US consumers.